eProsima/Integration-Service-docs/docs/examples.rst

 **Introduction**

-In this example we create a new bridge to save all received data from the Fast-RTPS HelloWorldExample into a file.
+In this example, we create a new bridge to save all received data from the Fast-RTPS HelloWorldExample into a file.

 To achieve that target, we need the bridge library `isfile <https://github.com/eProsima/Integration-Service/blob/feature/TCP_DynTypes/examples/helloworld_to_file/isfile.cpp>`_.
 The library only instantiates `FilePublisher <https://github.com/eProsima/Integration-Service/blob/feature/TCP_DynTypes/examples/helloworld_to_file/FilePublisher.cpp>`_ that implements the logic to save the data to a file.

-The `config.xml <https://github.com/eProsima/Integration-Service/blob/feature/TCP_DynTypes/examples/helloworld_to_file/config.xml>`__ file of the example configures IS with the bridge library in a connector that receives data from HelloWorldExample.
+The file `config.xml <https://github.com/eProsima/Integration-Service/blob/feature/TCP_DynTypes/examples/helloworld_to_file/config.xml>`__ of the example configures IS with the bridge library in a connector that receives data from HelloWorldExample.

 **Preparation**